AdaCore/RecordFlux/doc/development_guide/index.rst

    They may be displayed alongside the user's code or in a designated area, such as VS Code's "problems" menu.
    This context is considered to enhance the user experience.

-Since error messages are no full sentences, they do not start with a capital letter or end with a period.
+Since error messages are no full sentences, they do not start with a capital letter nor end with a period.

 Example
 ^^^^^^^